Doxuno

 LPA Date: 2026-03-09

-This LASTING POWER OF ATTORNEY FOR PROPERTY AND FINANCIAL AFFAIRS is granted on 2026-03-09 by Margaret Rose Thornton of 42 Elm Avenue, Leeds LS1 4HB (the "Donor") pursuant to sections 9 to 14 and Schedule 1 of the Mental Capacity Act 2005 and the Lasting Powers of Attorney, Enduring Powers of Attorney and Public Guardian Regulations 2007 (SI 2007/1253).
-The Donor confirms that, at the date of signing, the Donor has the mental capacity to make this LPA and understands its purpose, scope and the consequences of executing it.
+This LASTING POWER OF ATTORNEY FOR PROPERTY AND FINANCIAL AFFAIRS is made on 2026-03-09 by Margaret Rose Thornton (also known as Margaret Rose Calloway), of 42 Elm Avenue, Leeds LS1 4HB (the "Donor") pursuant to sections 9 to 14 and Schedule 1 of the Mental Capacity Act 2005 and the Lasting Powers of Attorney, Enduring Powers of Attorney and Public Guardian Regulations 2007 (SI 2007/1253, as amended).
+The Donor confirms that, at the date of signing, the Donor has the mental capacity required by sections 2 and 3 of the Mental Capacity Act 2005 to make this LPA and understands its purpose, scope and the consequences of executing it.
 This LPA has no legal effect until it has been registered with the Office of the Public Guardian ("OPG").

 1.